Rælingen FK

 Rælingen Fotballklubb is a Norwegian association football club from Rælingen.

 It was founded on 31 March 1930 as Rælingen SK.
-In 1938 it was merged with the local skiing club, but the merger was dissolved in 1948.
+In 1938 it was merged with the local skiing club, but the entities were demerged again in 1948.
 Not long after, the club built a new football stadium.
-Both clubs were members of the Workers' Sports Confederation while it existed.
-In 1946 it incorporated the AIF club AIL Fremad.
+Rælingen SK were members of the Workers' Sports Confederation while it existed.
+In 1946 it also incorporated another AIF club AIL Fremad.

-The men's football team last played in the Third Division (fourth tier) in 2010.
-Previously it had stints from 2001 to 2005, and before that until 1999.
+The men's football team last played in the Third Division (fourth tier) in 2014 and 2015.
+The team was a mainstay in the Third Division throughout the 90s until 1999 and quickly returned for another stint from 2001 to 2005.
+The team also had a single-season stint in 2010.